ahcreative/Customer-Analytics-Experimentation-and-uplift-testing/README.md

 Objective: Conduct a comparative analysis between a trial store and control stores to evaluate the impact of interventions or changes.
 # Key Steps:
-Comparative analysis of pre-trial and post-trial performance metrics Statistical methods such as correlation analysis and t-tests Assessment of sales, customer engagement, and market share growth Determination of intervention success based on performance differences Repository Structure task_1_data_preparation_and_customer_analytics.py: Python script for Task 1 exploratory data analysis. experimentation_and_uplift_testing .py: Python script for Task 2 comparative analysis and performance evaluation. transaction_data.csv: Sample transaction data used for analysis. customer_data.csv: Sample customer data used for analysis.
+Comparative analysis of pre-trial and post-trial performance metrics

+Statistical methods such as correlation analysis and t-tests

+Assessment of sales, customer engagement, and market share growth

+Determination of intervention success based on performance differences

+Repository Structure
+task_1_data_preparation_and_customer_analytics.py: Python script for Task 1 exploratory data analysis.

+experimentation_and_uplift_testing.py: Python script for Task 2 comparative analysis and performance evaluation.

+transaction_data.csv: Sample transaction data used for analysis.

+customer_data.csv: Sample customer data used for analysis.

 README.md: Description of the project, tasks, and repository structure.

 Usage

 Clone the repository to your local machine.

 Ensure you have Python installed along with the necessary libraries (Pandas, NumPy, Matplotlib, Seaborn, etc.).

-Run the task1_code.py script for exploratory data analysis.
+Run the task_1_data_preparation_and_customer_analytics.py script for exploratory data analysis.

-Run the task2_code.py script for comparative analysis and performance evaluation.
+Run the experimentation_and_uplift_testing.py script for comparative analysis and performance evaluation.

 License
 This project is licensed under the MIT License.